iCliniq Logo

 What Are the Clinical Features of Melasma?

-1. Centrofacial: involving the forehead, cheeks, upper lip, nose, and chin.
+1. Centrofacial: Involving the forehead, cheeks, upper lip, nose, and chin.

-2. Malar pattern: involving the cheeks, and nose.
+2. Malar pattern: Involving the cheeks and nose.

-3. Mandibular pattern: involving the jaw.
+3. Mandibular pattern: Involving the jaw.

 Course of Melasma

-Melasma usually runs a chronic course exacerbated by sunlight and artificial UVA and UVB light.
+Melasma usually runs a chronic course, exacerbated by sunlight and artificial UVA and UVB light.
 Women have reported varying degrees of melasma during several pregnancies.
 Usually, melasma slowly resolves following childbirth or upon discontinuation of oral contraceptives.

 What Are the Types of Melasma?

-• Dermal: melanin-laden macrophages are found in the superficial and mid dermis.
+Dermal: Melanin-laden macrophages are found in the superficial and mid-dermis.

-What Is the Treatment of Melasma?
+What Is the Treatment for Melasma?

 • Treatment of melasma during pregnancy or breastfeeding is not advisable.